 A tower house named Gunsgreen is marked on Gordon’s mid-17th century map of The Merse, although its exact location is unknown and there is now a mid-18th century mansion at Gunsgreen.

 The earliest mention of Gunsgreen is in 1542 when the “terrae de Gunisgrene” was in the possession of Sir Patrick Home of Fast Castle.
-It seems to have originally been a part of the larger estate of Flemington or Flemingtoun which were held by the Home family.
+It seems to have originally been a part of the larger estate of Flemington or Flemingtoun which was held by the Home family.

 What form the original castle took is unclear, however it is entirely possible that it could have been a strong tower of a type typical across the Borders.
 It seems to have been one of a chain of such towers running inland along the south side of the Eye Water.

 The exact location of the tower is not known although at least one source suggests that it was not in the location now occupied by Gunsgreen House.
 However there are extensive cellars under the house which may pre-date the structure above and could represent the basement level of an old tower.
 This position affords easy access to the river and sea while being largely hidden to the south and east.

 Some time before 1550 the Auchincraw family seem to have acquired the lands of Netherbyres, Gunsgreen and Flemington.
 A James Auchincraw of Gunsgreen is mentioned in a document from 1575, and he was referred to again in court in 1583 along with Alexander, Lord Home, Alexander Home of Hutounhall and David Home of Nynwells.
 It may be that the Homes leased Gunsgreen to Auchincraw.